vanetix/webpack-4-elm-boilerplate/README.md

 - `git clone git@github.com:vanetix/webpack-4-elm-boilerplate.git`
 - `npm install`
 - `npm run develop`

-You should now be rocking a hello world application in your browser.
+- _You should now be rocking a hello world application in your browser!_

 ## License (MIT)